OpenTreeOfLife/reference-taxonomy/registry/README.md

 more specific registrations (8,689 named, 3,010 unnamed or synthesis-only) are created to separate path ambiguities.
-The node that synthesis has identified as having the same membership as the taxon (i.e. the metadata match for the ambiguous registration) should be recorded as the replacement for the ambiguous one (not yet implemented).
+The node that synthesis has identified as having the same membership as the taxon should be recorded as the replacement for the ambiguous one (not yet implemented).

-If the "Recovery from path ambiguity" clause from the resolution procedure is disabled (see above), a new registration for the metadata-match taxon is created and the registration id assigned to the node will appear to have "changed" (although the old id will still resolve to that node).
-If the clause is enabled, resolution will be to the existing node, assuming a metadata match.

 Interesting: 55 registrations resolve to nodes in the synthetic tree that do not correspond to taxonomy (in the sense of compatible